 Inhaling these dangerous substances damages the airways and tiny air sacs, known as alveoli, in the lungs.
 This damage prevents the lungs from working correctly and increases the risk of the person developing lung cancer and other cancers throughout the body.

 The lungs’ primary function is to provide the body with oxygen while expelling unneeded carbon dioxide.
 Although all tobacco products can cause a person harm, combustible or smoked products, such as cigarettes, are

 Some tobacco products are smokeless, including chewing tobacco and sniffing tobacco, which people may refer to as snuff.
-Although these products do not produce toxic smoke, they still expose users to more than 25 cancer-causing chemicals.
+Although these products do not produce toxic smoke, they still expose users to

 Smoking is the leading cause of lung cancer, making a smoker

 A study in Preventive Medicine Report looked at the risk of smokers developing lung cancer.
 The researchers found that the average risk for nonsmokers over the study period was 1.8% for males and 1.3% for females.
 The risk jumped to 14.8% for males and 11.2% for females in current smokers.
 However, the study did not take into account the number of cigarettes each person smoked per day.

 Although smoking increases the chances of lung cancer developing, the disease can also affect nonsmokers.
 Each year in the U.S.,

 Lung cancer is the second most common cancer in both males and females.
 According to the